We plan to offer this program in May 2022 (assuming there are no relevant COVID-19 restrictions).

 You should be able to apply your financial aid to this course as you would to any other official Mason summer course, but please confirm with the financial aid office regarding your specific situation.

 Which George Mason University course numbers apply?
-The course can count as a School of Integrative Studies (SIS) course (counts towards the Leadership Minor in place of the INTS 404, Ethics and Leadership, requirement), a History (HIST) course, or a Psychology course (PSYC 461).
+The course can count as a School of Integrative Studies (SIS) course (counts towards the Leadership Minor in place of the INTS 404, Ethics and Leadership, requirement), a Honors College course (HNRS 130), a History (HIST 388) course, or a Psychology course (PSYC 461).

 - Graduate: INTS 595, CONF 695